AI Workshop: learn to build apps with AI →

 If I had a device that consumed 200W, I could run it for 6 hours.

-This assuming the battery is 100% and I can consume 100% of its power, what almost happens with a LiFePo4 battery, but not for regular lead-acid batteries.
+This assumes the battery is at 100% and we can use 100% of its capacity, which is almost the case with a LiFePO4 battery, but not with regular lead-acid batteries.

 Lessons in this unit: